adaptlearning/adapt-contrib-spoor/README.md

 ##### \_resetStatusOnLanguageChange (boolean)

-If set to `true` the status of the course is set to "incomplete" when the languge is changed using the [adapt-contrib-languagePicker](https://github.com/adaptlearning/adapt-contrib-languagepicker) plugin.
+If set to `true` the status of the course is set to "incomplete" when the language is changed using the [adapt-contrib-languagePicker](https://github.com/adaptlearning/adapt-contrib-languagepicker) plugin.
 Acceptable values are `true` or `false`.
 The default is `false`.

 #### \_advancedSettings (object)